katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 # Adding a translation

 Material for MkDocs supports 50+ languages with the help of community contributions.
-When new features are released, new translations are required, which means translations need to be constantly updated.
+New features or changes often require updated translations, so it's important to keep all translations up-to-date.
 For us maintainers it's impossible to update all translations ourselfes (we just don't speak 50+ languages), so we rely on contributors to update translations incrementally.

-If you find a translation missing in your language or want to add new language, we have created a process which gives you two options:
+If you notice a missing translation in your language or would like to add a new language, we have created a process for you to help Material for MkDocs to become even more international.

-if  follow
-these guidelines:
+## Before creating a translation issue

+Before you invest time into your contribution, it is essential to check the a view things:

+### List of supported languages

+There are already 50+ languages on the list

+### Open translation issue

+## Translation guide

 If you find a missing translation in your language, please follow these guidelines to assist in the process: